TWUOnline/multi-access/pages/02.design/06.units/default.md

 - ...?
 - ...?

-!!! ***Design Note:***  The "Questions to Consider" feature gives students an opportunity to reflect on readings and make connections, encouraging higher order thinking.

 *Note that the learning activities in this course are ungraded, unless specified.
 They are designed to help you succeed in your assessments in this course, so you are strongly encouraged to complete them.*

+!!!! ***Design Note:*** There can be just one activity per topic, or you may want 2-3 activities at the end of the unit.
+!!!
+Learning Activities can include the following:
+!!! - Icebreaker (connect students to other learners/instructors/content)
+!!! - Readings (text, articles, websites)
+!!! - Videos (youtube, library, or our media team can create videos, conduct interviews, etc.)
+!!! - Simulations
+!!! - Ungraded, formative quizzes
+!!! - Case studies
+!!! - Interviews (ex. with friends/family/coworkers)
+!!! - Reflection/study journal/questions to consider
+!!!
+These are usually non-graded, and can be optional for students, however they are designed to help students learn the material and prepare for the assignments.

+!!!!
+The "Questions to Consider" feature gives students an opportunity to reflect on readings and make connections, encouraging higher order thinking.
-!!! ***Design Note:*** You may want to include a note like this.
-Remind students why activities are important – not just for the grade, but perhaps applicable to their personal or professional lives.
+!!!!
+You may want to include notes for learners to remind them why a specific activity is important – not just for the grade, but perhaps applicable to their personal or professional lives.

 [/ui-accordion-item]